tellor-io/TellorDocumentation/docs/index.md

 Uncle rewards can be used to reduce the chance of a miner gaining 51% of hashing power a smart contract pays miners to mine uncles.
 The Tellor Oracle utilizes uncles by rewarding  five miners per data value instead of just one.

 #### Every miner required to stake 1000 tokens <a name="staking"> </a>
 Miners have to stake 1000 Tributes to be able to mine.
-Proof-of-stake allows for economic penalties to miners submitting incorrect values.
+Staking allows for economic penalties to miners submitting incorrect values.
 Parties pay to report a miner providing false data, which leads to the report going to a vote (all Tribute holders can vote, the duration of the vote dictates how long the “bad” miner is frozen from mining).
 If found guilty, the malicious miner’s stake goes to the reporter; otherwise the fee paid by the reporter is given to the wrongly accused miner.

 #### Every accepted value can be challenged and put to vote by any Tellor token holder <a name="disputes"> </a>
 Blockchains are secured via multiple avenues.
 The first is in the random selection process provided by PoW.
 The second is that even if the first security measure fails, the blockchain can create forks and different chains until the honest miners win out.
-Since our oracle system does not have the ability to fork easily, Tellor implements a finality period of 144 blocks(1 day) after original data submissions.
-This allows for parties to challenge data submissions and multiplies the cost to break the network by the number implicit successful confirmations needed (144 blocks without a challenge).
+Since our oracle system does not have the ability to fork easily, Tellor implements a finality period of one day after original data submissions by allowing  parties to challenge data submissions and multiplies the cost to break the network by the number implicit successful confirmations needed (144 blocks without a challenge).

 ## Mining <a name="mining-process"> </a>